 Which exfoliating products are best for keratosis pilaris?

 We’re glad you asked!
 Physical exfoliation is what comes to mind for most people when they think of exfoliating.
-That apricot scrub you probably used all the time in high school?
-That’s a prime example of a physical exfoliant.
 They scrub the skin with the help of gritty abrasives, like beads or shell fragments, and you can find countless varieties on the shelves of drug stores and beauty supply shops.
 Using physical exfoliants can be a great way to deal with dry flakes and stubborn keratin spots.
 For some people, however, scrubs or exfoliating treatments like microdermabrasion can sometimes lead to too much dryness or irritation — that’s especially true for people with already dry or sensitive skin.

 The other way to get rid of that build up of dead skin is to look to chemical exfoliants like acids (we know that sounds scary but we promise, they’re not!) to lift that layer and cleanse your skin.
 Chemical exfoliants are divided into two categories: alpha hydroxy acids (AHAs) and beta hydroxy acids (BHAs).
 One of the most common chemical exfoliant is salicylic acid, which is a BHA found in many acne products from cleansers to creams.
 And then there’s glycolic acid.
 To put it simply, glycolic acid is the easiest and most effective way to treat keratosis pilaris.
 That’s because it’s an AHA with a small molecular structure, which allows it to penetrate the skin’s surface to break up all those rough, dry cells that are blocking things up.
 It’s also safe enough to use every day, and it’s a humectant, which means it retains moisture in the skin — a must for anyone hoping to treat dryness.